 Why?
 It seems so clumsy.

-It is even stranger when you find out about the Löwenheim and Skolem paradox - that if somehow "behind the scenes", you replace all those uncountable infinities by other (rather intricate) finite and countable things, all the same results still hold true about them.
+It is even stranger when you find out about Skolem's paradox - that if somehow "behind the scenes", you replace all those uncountable infinities by other (rather intricate) finite and countable things, all the same results still hold true about them.

 That is - so long as the maths is expressible in a straightforward way using a finite number of symbols and proofs are easy to verify - "first order" maths